Hurrinade/cirtuo-task/README.md

 ### Users

 ```
-ADMIN - can only be added from backend cannot be registered from frontend
+ADMIN - can only be added from backend cannot be registered from frontend, good because admin can as upgrade have ACL to manage users and their permisions
+USER - can only see books

 email: admin@test.com
 password: password